top of page

 • Anticipate some sliding [and falling - it'll happen].
 The closest thing it reminded me of was riding in slick and muddy conditions.

 • Watch the ruts.
 They'll get particularly bossy with your front wheel.
-Either stick with it or altogether avoid them.
+Either stick with it or avoid them altogether.

 • Dress for the temperature.
 Layers are key!